Lafri-13/dsgp-group23-business-data-harbour/README.md

 Built an AI-powered marketing assistant for Sri Lankan watch entrepreneurs.

 # 🔎 1.
-What Problem Did You Solve?
+What Problem Did this project Solve?

-You identified that:
+Identified that:

 * Small entrepreneurs don’t know how to: